symfony/symfony/src/Symfony/Component/OptionsResolver/README.md

 We can now easily instantiate a Person object:

-    // 'gender' is implicitely set to 'female'
+    // 'gender' is implicitly set to 'female'
     $person = new Person(array(
         'firstName' => 'Jane',
         'lastName' => 'Doe',